oliviergimenez/capture-recapture-review/README.md

 Capture-recapture methods
 =========================

+- Note: By focusing on journals where folks mostly published, we might miss methodological papers in non common journals.
+For example, Cole and Choquet have published important work on identifiability that does not appear here (advice for young researchers: if you want your work to be seen and hopefully read by colleagues, publish in journals that they’re familiar with; ok, somehow, if the work is useful, it'll get spotted and cited anyway).

 - Method 0: **Non-invasive methods** have revolutionalized the field: photo-identification, acoustic, camera-trapping or genetic tagging.
+This has stimulated a lot of work on **identification issues** like misidentification, incomplete identification, partial identification, non-identification (dna not amplified, allelic dropout), missed matches (in photo-id).

-- Method 1: There has been an uptake of **hidden Markov models (HMM)**, and models w/ **hidden variables** in general; we can deal w/ complexity and uncertainty, while having great flexibility in the modelling by i) distinguishing what we see, what we observe from what is actually going on and ii) decomposing a complex problems in several simpler problems; note that HMM are a special case of **state-space models**,
+- Method 1: There has been an uptake of **hidden Markov models (HMM)** (possibly >1st order - memory), and models w/ **hidden variables** in general; we can deal w/ complexity and uncertainty, while having great flexibility in the modelling by i) distinguishing what we see, what we observe from what is actually going on and ii) decomposing a complex problems in several simpler problems; note that HMM are a special case of **state-space models**,